- All Topics

 Historical: Bearing dB levels are obtained from an initial survey and compared 30 days later.
 If there is little (less than eight dB) to no change in dB, then the baseline levels are set and will be used for comparison for subsequent inspections.

 Setting Inspection Schedules

 Equipment criticality, as it relates to production, environmental and operational consequences, is the primary factor in selecting and setting frequencies for assessing mechanical systems.
-After the baseline inspection has been performed, a monthly interval should be sufficient.
-For bearings with high decibel levels that have been subsequently lubricated, it might be necessary to test more frequently to note any possible changes.
-If a bearing is in a failure mode, the lubricant will temporarily mask the fault.
-However, the fault will quickly produce a rise in the dB level.
-In some instances this will happen in minutes, in others, days.
+After the baseline inspection has been performed, a monthly interval may sufficient.
+For bearings with high decibel levels that have been subsequently lubricated, frequent testing might be necessary to stay ahead of any possible changes.
+If a bearing is in a failure mode, the lubricant will temporarily mask the fault; however, the fault will quickly produce a rise in the dB level.
+In some instances, this will happen in minutes; in others, days.